ToasterUwU/install-gnome-extensions/README.md

 1. As long as you have a GNOME desktop installed on the machine, you can use this script anytime and anywhere, even from KDE, XFCE etc (no graphical front-end required at all).
 The only hard requirements this script has is, a terminal environment and GNOME desktop installed.

-2. No session reload necessary: This script internally makes use of the well-made `gnome-shell-extension-tool` binary to enable/disable extensions on-the-fly.
+2. No session reload necessary: This script internally makes use of the well-made `gnome-extensions` binary to install and enable/disable extensions on-the-fly.

-### TODO

-1. Maybe add flags to remove/delete extensions on user's choice.
-2. Maybe consult the distro's package manager (APT, DNF) if an extension the user is trying to install is already provided/available in the repos.
-3. Provide a script function to check if an extension is correctly installed and enabled (this can help in deciding what extensions to update/overwrite/ignore).
-5. Add cli options to list info (name, id, url etc) of installed extensions (partially added with [51e3e9d](https://github.com/ToasterUwU/install-gnome-extensions/commit/51e3e9da4b9a208a01fd4f95440a0577290e3fbe)).
-6. Add support to install extensions system-wide. currently extensions can only be installed per-user.
-7. Add support to update all installed extensions to latest available versions (tricky: system-wide? user-specific? from repos?)

 ## Contributing